EmbeddedMhawar/HackathonEHR/README.md

 # EHR Platform Test Automation Suite

 This project is a test automation suite for an Electronic Health Record (EHR) platform.
 It uses Cucumber.js for behavior-driven development (BDD) and TypeScript for writing step definitions.
-The tests interact with the Hedera network for certain functionalities.
+The tests interact with the Hedera network and Supabase for user and data management.

 ## Project Structure

 The project is organized as follows:

-- `features/`: This directory contains the Gherkin feature files (`.feature`).
+- `features/`: Contains the Gherkin feature files (`.feature`).
 These files describe the application's behavior in a human-readable format.
-  - `0PatientRegistration.feature`: Feature file for patient registration scenarios.
+  - `UserRegistration.feature`: User registration and role assignment scenarios.
-  - `1PatientDataSharing.feature`: Feature file for patient data sharing scenarios.
+  - `MedicalRecordHash.feature`: Medical record hash submission and verification scenarios.
-- `step_definitions/`: This directory holds the TypeScript (`.ts`) files that implement the steps defined in the Gherkin feature files.
+- `features/step_definitions/`: Holds the TypeScript (`.ts`) files that implement the steps defined in the Gherkin feature files.
-  - `0PatientRegistration.ts`: Step definitions for patient registration features.
+  - `1UserRegistration.steps.ts`: Step definitions for user registration features.
-  - `1patientDataSharing.steps.ts`: Step definitions for patient data sharing features.
+  - `MedicalRecordHash.steps.ts`: Step definitions for medical record hash features.
+- `src/`: Application source code, including:
+  - `index2.ts`: User registration and role assignment logic.
+  - `submitMessage.ts`: Functions for submitting and verifying medical record hashes on Hedera.
+  - `createHederaAccount.ts`: Utility for creating Hedera accounts.
+  - `supabaseClient.ts`: Supabase client initialization.

 ## Key Technologies

-- **Cucumber.js:** A BDD framework for writing acceptance tests.
+- **Cucumber.js:** BDD framework for writing acceptance tests.
-- **TypeScript:** A superset of JavaScript that adds static typing.
+- **TypeScript:** Superset of JavaScript with static typing.
-- **Hedera Network:** A distributed ledger technology used for specific functionalities within the EHR platform.
+- **Hedera Network:** Distributed ledger for secure record-keeping.
+- **Supabase:** Backend-as-a-service for authentication and database.

 ## Setup and Installation

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/EmbeddedMhawar/HackathonEHR
-    cd <repository-name>
+    cd HackathonEHR
     ```
 2.  **Install dependencies:**
     Ensure you have Node.js and npm installed.
-Then, run the following command in the project root to install the necessary packages:
+Then, run:
     ```bash
     npm install
+    ```
+3.  **Configure environment variables:**
+    Create a `.env` file in the project root with your Hedera and Supabase credentials:
+    ```env
+    MY_ACCOUNT_ID=0.0.xxxx
+    MY_PRIVATE_KEY=302exxx
+    TOPIC_ID=0.0.xxxxx
+    SUPABASE_URL=your_supabase_url
+    SUPABASE_ANON_KEY=your_supabase_anon_key
     ```

 ## Running Tests